oskarrough/torstenmosumgaard.dk/README.md

 ![screenshot](./screenshot.png)

+## Highlights

+- Images are fetched from a Cloudinary account using https://github.com/oskarrough/cloudinary-endpoint
 - Decent performance
 - Modal gallery with URLs
 - Keyboard shortcuts (you can tab around or use arrow keys)
-- Images are fetched from a Cloudinary account using https://github.com/oskarrough/cloudinary-endpoint
+- Made with Ember.js (one day we should make a lightweight version)

-## Prerequisites for developing
+## Installation

+Before installing, make sure you have the following installed:

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with npm or yarn)
 * [Ember CLI](https://ember-cli.com/)
 * [Google Chrome](https://google.com/chrome/) (for running the tests)

-## Installation
+…then do:

 * `git clone git@github.com:oskarrough/torstenmosumgaard-gallery.git`
 * `cd torstenmosumgaard-gallery`